 The level 1 charger usually comes with the car.
 These chargers can be plugged into a standard 15A 120V receptacle.

 Many EV Car owners start with a level 1 charger.
-Level 1 chargers are inexpensive and range from $200 – $400 and are best for those who drive infrequently or for short trips.
+Level 1 chargers are inexpensive, ranging from $200 – $400, and are best for those who drive infrequently or for short trips.

 Level 2 Charger Installations

 Having a level 2 charging station at home is like having your own fuel station right at your doorstep.